 The school has extensive Agriculture facilities and specific Agricultural programmes are available.
-The site also has an Agricultural Trade Skills Centre and this is used to deliver VET programs to students in Years 10 -12 from Coomandook and other schools in the region through a partnership with the Independent Institute for Food Production.
+The site also has an Agricultural Trade Skills Centre and this is used to deliver VET programs to students in Years 10 -12 from Coomandook and other schools in the region through a partnership with the Regional Skills Training.